PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

 ## 1. Raspberry Pi

-First we'll cover the steps you need to take with the Pi.
-This assumes you've installed the standard Pi OS.
+First the steps you need to take with the Pi.
+This assumes you've installed the standard Pi OS (see [Version control](#version-control) for the software used).

 ### 1a.
 Enable Port 8080

-As I've [blogged about previously](https://www.preciouschicken.com/blog/posts/node-tiddlywiki5-raspberry-pi-port-8080/), if you are using the default [Raspberry Pi OS](https://www.raspberrypi.org/software/) ports are shut down by default.
-These therefore need to be opened by entering the following commands into the terminal:
+As [blogged about previously](https://www.preciouschicken.com/blog/posts/node-tiddlywiki5-raspberry-pi-port-8080/), if you are using the default [Raspberry Pi OS](https://www.raspberrypi.org/software/) ports are shut down by default.
+These therefore need to be opened by entering the following into the Pi terminal:

 ```bash
 sudo apt install ufw